Choose your showroom

 Norwood SA 5067

 Vents originated as a way for military men on horseback to ride comfortably.
 Thanks to the vent, they could part the back of their jackets and let them rest on the saddle.
 The vent prevents you from feeling constricted while you’re sitting.
 It also prevents the jacket fabric from bunching and wrinkling.
 Not to mention, it helps to compliment the backside.
-Additionally, the vent makes it easier for you to reach your back and front pockets.

 You’ll notice that some suits have a centre vent while others have two side vents.
 Both vents meet all the initial requirements and adequately serve the intended purpose.
 However, each vent type has a different functionality and aesthetic benefit.